mikeroll/ticket/README.md

 ### I got 99 tickets but no sh*t ain't done
 ```
-$ ticket show
-TP-11  Open  Need to do a bunch of stuff
-TP-10  Open  Need to do that
-TP-9   Open  Need to do this

 $ ticket new 'Someone found a bug' 'On my way!'
 TP-12 | Open | 0.0h | Someone found a bug
 https://jira.devops.mnscorp.net/browse/TP-12